Eomm/blog-posts/posts/bonus-jest-instanceof.md

 # Should you use jest as a testing library?

-`jest`, the popular testing framework created by Facebook with over 50 million downloads per month causes a lot of problems for backend developers.
+[`jest`](https://jestjs.io/), the popular testing framework created by Facebook with over 50 million downloads per month, causes [many problems](https://github.com/facebook/jest/issues/2549) for backend developers.

-In this article, I try to recap the `jest`'s cross and delight and why I don't use this module to test Node.js modules and applications designed to run on the Node.js runtime (_and not in browsers_).
+In this article, I try to recap the `jest`'s cross and delight and how to deal with it and what is causing it.

 ## How does jest work?